-There are over 204 listed buildings in the area and there were a lot more like these, but in the 1960s, as the Civic Society put it, “The destruction of Bristol’s most important Georgian suburb was perhaps the worst of all the cimes committed in Bristol in the name of progress since the war.”
+The Kingsdown Conservation Group tries to protect, enhance and stimulate public interest in the Kingsdown area of Bristol.
+There are over 204 listed buildings in the area and there were a lot more, but in the 1960s, as the Civic Society put it, “The destruction of Bristol’s most important Georgian suburb was perhaps the worst of all the crimes committed in Bristol in the name of progress since the war.”